mosip/mosip-infra/deployment/sandbox-v2/docs/mosip_configuration_guide.md

     ```
 Note that the default OTP is set to `111111`.

+### Country specific customisations
+If you are installing default sandbox you may skip this step.
+If you have country specific configuration refer to [Country Specific Deployment](https://github.com/mosip/mosip-infra/blob/master/deployment/sandbox-v2/docs/country_deployment.md)

 ## Post install configuration

 During installation, the properties from `roles/config-repo/files/properties` are copied to a local git repo on the console machine at `/srv/nfs/mosip/config_repo`.
 To modify properties after modules are running: